masikol/barapost/README.md

 Results of taxonomic annotation are written in TSV file named according to name of input file(s), that can be found in result directory.

 "prober.py" also generates a file named `...probe_acc_list.tsv`.
-It contains accessions and names of Genbank records that can be used for building a database on your local machine by "barapost.py".
+It contains accessions and names of Genbank records (these "best hits" mentioned above) that can be used for building a database on your local machine by "barapost.py".

 If you have your own FASTA files that can be used as database to blast against, you can omit "prober.py" step and go to "barapost.py" (see `-l` option in "barapost.py" description).